Keyfactor/f5-rest-orchestrator/README.md

 <details><summary>Click to expand details</summary>

 The F5-CA-REST certificate store type manages F5 Big IP CA certificate bundles.
 Only custom CA bundles are supported by this integration.
-The default ""ca-bundle"" CA bundle under the "Common" partition is **not** supported, as F5's REST API endpoints will not return certificates from this bundle.
+The default bundle "ca-bundle" under the "Common" partition is **not** supported, as F5's REST API endpoints will not return certificates from this bundle.